z-master42/solarflow/solarflow_eng.md

       + If you make further changes to this sensor and switch configuration, add or remove something, it is sufficient to click on _Manually configured MQTT entities_ in the _Reload YAML configuration_ area.

         ![grafik](https://github.com/z-master42/solarflow/assets/66380371/ac61106b-200e-44ab-bce8-e9c7fc3ff0ef)
-      + Now you should find a new device called 'SolarFlow' under _Devices & Services_ in your MQTT integration, which contains the corresponding sensors and switches under the above names.
-Very few of them will already have a value from the beginning, because as mentioned at the beginning, the Zendure broker only plays out value changes, so the respective value must have changed compared to its previous state.
-To force an update of pretty much all sensors, you can simply change the house feed or the charge limit in the app.
+      + You should now find a new device called 'SolarFlow' under _Devices & Services_ in your MQTT integration, which contains the corresponding sensors and switches under the above-mentioned names.
+Very few of them will already have a value from the outset because, as mentioned at the beginning, the Zendure broker only outputs value changes, i.e. the respective value must have changed compared to its previous status.
+To force an update of all sensors, you can simply pause for a few moments in the Zendure app on the detailed view of the batteries, where you can also see the temperatures.
       + Finally, a few comments on the adjustments I have made, in addition to the Zendure sensor building instructions:
         + I added a default value to all sensors in the `value_template` line.
 Due to the fact that only value changes are transmitted, Home Assistant writes a warning (`Template variable warning: 'dict object' has no attribute 'blablabla' when rendering '{{ value_json.blablabla }}'`) in your log for each sensor for which no value was included in the last data exchange, as Home Assistant expects to receive a value for each sensor.
-I have provided all power sensors with the default value `int(0)`, the rest only with `int`.
-This ensures that Home Assistant continues to display the last value until a new one is transmitted or that a sensor is also set to 0 when it is no longer updated, e.g. when the battery changes from charging to discharging.
+I have added an additional check to all power sensors to see whether the sensor has a value.
+If this is not the case, the sensor is set to 0 W. In addition, the sensor now loses its status after two minutes without a change in value and is then also set to 0 W. This hopefully ensures that the last value transmitted by the broker does not simply "stand still".
+Previously, I had only given these sensors the default value `int(0)`.
+This ensured that Home Assistant continued to display the last value until a new one was transmitted or that a sensor was also set to 0 if it was no longer updated.
+However, this no longer works, which is particularly annoying for battery sensors.
+Hence the new approach mentioned above.
         + I have added `state_class: measurement` to _Solar Input Power_, _Pack Input Power_, _Output Pack Power_ and _Output Home Power_ so that Home Assistant can also calculate with these.
 I don't know if this is really necessary at the moment.
 However, in order to be able to use the values in the energy dashboard, they still have to be integrated into a consumption value (power times time).
 For this purpose, there is the _Riemann Sum Integral Sensor_ in the Help section of Home Assistant.
 I have set the method to `Left` and the metric prefix to `Kilo`.
 Once you have run through a few values, you can use them in the Energy Dashboard.
         + _Output Limit_ and _Input Limit_ have been given the `unit_of_measurement: "W"`.
         + _Remain Input Time_ and _Remain Out Time_ have been given the `device_class: "duration"`.
 The transmitted value is the respective duration in minutes, so that the `unit_of_measurement: "min"` is.
 Due to the `device_class`, Home Assistant automatically converts this into a time specification in h:min:s.